markgordon22/MAKE-YOUR-MARK/README.md

 ## Testing ##

-For testing I used [W3 HTML validator](https://validator.w3.org/) to check on errors in my html code for all and to correct them for submission.
+For testing I used [W3 HTML validator](https://validator.w3.org/) to check on errors in my html code for all pages and to correct them for submission.
 I received errors from each of the four pages of the website.

+All 4 pages received these erros and fixes outlined below.

+   **errors**

+   * gaps in the a href attribute of the phone number
+   * p tags seen as children of the ul parent
+   * stray div tags apparent
+   * stray closing script ags apparent
+   * no closing a tags for social media links.

+   **fixes**

+   * removed gaps from a href attribute of the phone number.
+   * removed p tags as children of the ul parent.
-*
+   * removed stray div tags.
+   * removed stray closing script tags
+   * Inserted closing a tags for social media links.

 I also used [W3 CSS validator](http://jigsaw.w3.org/css-validator/) to check on errors to eventually be corrected for final submission.
+CSS is clean with no erros or warnings.